devhau/gsc-bulk-remover/README.md

       - Configured [Prettier](https://prettier.io/docs/en/webstorm.html)
       - Optional, but useful `File | Settings | Tools | Actions on Save`\
       -> `Optimize imports` and `Reformat code`
-8. Run `pnpm update-version <version>` for change the `version` to the desired version of your extension.
+8. Run `bun update-version <version>` for change the `version` to the desired version of your extension.

 > [!IMPORTANT]
 > On Windows, make sure you have WSL enabled and Linux distribution (e.g. Ubuntu) installed on WSL.